lua-console.nvim - is a handy scratch pad / REPL / debug console for Lua development and Neovim exploration and configuration.

 preserve_context

-is on, which means that the context is preserved between executions.
+is on, which means that the execution context is preserved between evaluations.

 .